Conditions Treated by Dr. Pares

 Epilepsy is a common chronic neurological disorder characterized by recurrent seizures.
 These seizures are signs and/or symptoms of abnormal or excessive electrical activity in the brain.

 Ischemic stroke is a sudden loss of one or more brain functions (or consciousness) due to a disruption of blood supply to the brain.
+Hemorrhagic strokes are hemorrhages in the brain.
 In this condition blood vessels are blocked by a clot, reducing the supply of food and oxygen to the brain.

 When myelin, a protective covering of the nerves, breaks down the resulting condition is called multiple sclerosis.
 In this condition, inflammation causes the protective covering to disintegrate, thus slowing down the conduction of electrical impulses.